marcusbianchi/recipeservice/README.md

 * measurementUnit:Unit of measurement of the given product
   * String (Up to 50 chars)
   * Mandatory
+* phaseProductType: Which type of product is this in related to the Recipe.
+  * Enumerable(Possible values: scrap, finished, semi_finished)
+  * Mandatory
 * product: Product as saved on the Product API
   * Product Object (Composed by: productId,producName,producCode,productGTIN,childrenProductsIds)